 The work was carried out as part of the program to increase the competitiveness of Tomsk State University.

 Gunnar Rudberg's book Atlantis and Syracuse.
 A Study of Plato's Later Political Works ”was written in 1917 and published in Eranos - Acta Philologica Suecana (1917, no. 17, pp. 1–80).
 The book was known only in Swedish.
 In 2012, at the initiative of the philological journal “Eranos” and relatives of G. Rudberg, a translation into English was carried out.
 [Not true.
-The initiative came from Thorwald C. Franke]
+The initiative came from Thorwald C. Franke, and Eranos and the relatives agreed.]

-The book consists of five chapters in Roman numerals and sections in spaces.
+The book consists of five chapters in Roman numerals and sections by space lines.
 In the first chapter, the author from a philological point of view examines the sources, primarily the introductory part of Timaeus and Critias, and sets the task to determine which of the early studies may be useful.
-He briefly recounts the content of the legend of Atlantis from Timaeus and Critias, and reminds the reader that both dialogues are placed in a dramatic relationship with the State.
+He briefly recounts the content of the legend of Atlantis from Timaeus and Critias, and reminds the reader that both dialogues are placed in a dramatic relationship with the Republic.

 The discovery of America led to new speculation about Atlantis, namely that America is part of the sunken continent.
 In 1561, Wilhelm de Posel attempted to carry out a theory about the Mexican etymology of the word Atlantis - in the Nahuatl language (which is part of the Uto-Aztec language family) the word Atl is 'water', and Atlan is 'water boundary', coast .
 Stallbaum (Stallbaum) in his 1838 edition of Plato found an even more fantastic similarity between Atlantis and America, and was convinced that the Egyptians knew about America.
 G. Rudberg gives only a link to his commentary in this publication and does not explain the essence of this similarity.
 Alexander von Humboldt believed that the Phoenicians remembered America, and these dark echoes of memory could be preserved in the Platonic story.
 Knötel (Knötel, Atlantis und das Volk der Atlanten, 1893) saw a similarity between the “Atlantic” and Central American cultures.